belonel/cloth-virtual-try-on-using-stable-diffusion/readme.md

 |:----------:|:-------------:|
 | Diffusion try-on result 1 |  Diffusion try-on result 2 |

-The model reproduced the details of a gray sweater very realistically and adjusted the lighting of a photo.
-However, it did not generate the print of the sweatshirt accurately, although it was similar.
-I could not solve this problem using the current version of Stable Diffusion (2.1).
+The model accurately reproduced the details of a gray sweater and adjusted the lighting of the photo.
+However, it did not accurately generate the print of the sweatshirt, though it was close.
+I couldn't resolve this issue with the current version of Stable Diffusion (2.1).

 ### Training details